A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units: Experimental Study

 \subsection{Experimental Test Platform}

-As shown in Fig \ref{fig_tp}, a test platform is set up to verify the validation of the proposed self-healing approach.
+As shown in Fig. \ref{fig_tp}, a test platform is set up to verify the validation of the proposed self-healing approach.
 A magnetic-array-type current sensor is designed and fabricated, which is installed using a 3D printed structure.
 A conductor consisting of 100 turns of copper wire penetrates the current sensor.
-To eliminate interference from the ambient power frequency, an AC with a maximum amplitude of 105 mA @60 Hz, generated by a Keithley 6221 current source, is applied to the copper wire, allowing an AC with a maximum amplitude of 10.5 A to be generated in the conductor.
-A highly accurate zero-flux current sensor, with a relative error of 0.01\% in amplitude and a phase error of $1\times 10^{-4}$ rad @50 Hz/60 Hz, is used to measure the current flowing in the conductor as a reference.
-The output voltages of all the MMUs and the zero-flux current sensor are simultaneously sampled using a multiple-channel ADC with a sampling rate of 200 kSa/s, 16-bit resolution, and an accuracy of 80\,ppm at its full range.
+To eliminate interference from the ambient power frequency, an AC with a maximum amplitude of 105\,mA @60\,Hz, generated by a Keithley 6221 current source, is applied to the copper wire, allowing an AC with a maximum amplitude of 10.5\,A to be generated in the conductor.
+A highly accurate zero-flux current sensor, with a relative error of 0.01\% in amplitude and a phase error of $1\times 10^{-4}$\,rad @50\,Hz/60\,Hz, is used to measure the current flowing in the conductor as a reference.
+The output voltages of all the MMUs and the zero-flux current sensor are simultaneously sampled using a multiple-channel ADC with a sampling rate of 200\,kSa/s, 16-bit resolution, and an accuracy of 80\,ppm at its full range.

 The magnetic-array-type current sensor is composed of eight MMUs, as shown in Fig. \ref{fig_tp}.
 TMR element, produced by MultiDimension Technology Co., Ltd with a product NO. TMR2102, is used for magnetic field detection.
-TMR2102 has a linear range of $\pm$3 mT and a sensitivity of 49 mV/V/mT.
-The circuit design of each MMU is shown in Fig. \ref{fig_du} (a).
+TMR2102 has a linear range of $\pm$3\,mT and a sensitivity of 4.9\,mV/V/mT \cite{tmr2102} {with a 5\,V power supply voltage.} The circuit design of each MMU is shown in Fig. \ref{fig_du} (a).
 The TMR element converts the sensed magnetic field into output voltage, which is amplified using an instrument amplifier AD8220.
 The TMR element is configured in a Wheatstone full bridge structure using four magnetic field-sensitive units.
 Due to the non-ideality of the symmetry of the Wheatstone full bridge, a minor DC offset may exist in the output of the TMR element even though no magnetic field is applied.
-Thus, the potential reference of AD8220 is adjusted by tuning a resistive divider, consisting of $R_1$ and $R_2$, for compensating the DC offset.
+Thus, the potential reference of AD8220 is adjusted by tuning a resistive divider, consisting of $R_1$ and $R_2$, for DC offset compensation.
 Then the amplified voltage is further amplified by a second operation amplifier.
-Note that the drift of the measurement error of each MMU is emulated by tuning $R_4$ and $R_5$ in the subsequent experimental study for identification of the abnormal MMUs.